Xingqiukisser/Xingqiukisser/README.md

 I love chongyun so much!
 And xingqiu too.
 I'm also quite an intoject and will kinda copy some of your way of interacting!

 I do NOT copy, i also do NOT use tutorial skins!!
+If i do, i credit !!

-I'm mega sensitive, andi would be happy if you can watch / think of what you want to say before speaking!
+I'm mega sensitive, and i would be happy if you can watch / think of what you want to say before speaking!

 I'll be very verryy, mean sometimes kinda like i was influenced by someone , but please forgive me. .